gpaux/Mediana/FAQ_Sample_Data_Set.md

   }
   return(result)
 }
 {% endhighlight %}

-The key part of this function named `SamplingDist` are within blocks.
-The first block is used to get the parameters of the function, i.e., the dataset and the replacement indicator.
-The second block is used to sample `n` values from the `dataset` with the option to `replace`  or not.
-Lastly, the third block is used for the purpose of creating the simulation report and will not be described here.
+The first block in the `SamplingDist` function is used to get the function's parameters, i.e., the data set's name and the boolean indicator.
+The second block focuses on sampling `n` values from the `dataset` with an option to sample with or without replacement (based on `replace`).
+Lastly, the third block creates an object that will be used in a simulation report and will not be discussed here.

-For the purpose of illustration, we will consider a sampling with replacement.
-The outcome parameters for each group and the data model can be defined as follows.
+For the purpose of illustration, we will consider a sampling scheme with replacement.
+The outcome parameters for each trial arm and the data model can be defined as follows.
 The outcome distribution specified in the `OutcomeDist` object is `SamplingDist`.

 {% highlight R %}